aishwaryalonarkar/Rust-Unix-Shell/README.md

 Release 2
 1. The list command will accept a variety of parameters.
 2. The parameters involves:

-○ -l : List the files and directories in the path mentioned as the argument.
+    a. -l : List the files and directories in the path mentioned as the argument.

-○ -a: List all the files including the hidden files, symbolic links.
+    b. -a: List all the files including the hidden files, symbolic links.

-○ -tree: Show the hierarchy of all the files and directory inside the current directory.
+    c. -tree: Show the hierarchy of all the files and directory inside the current directory.

-○ -color: Display the files in different colors as per their file type
+    d. -color: Display the files in different colors as per their file type

-    Green: executable files
-    Blue: Directory
-    Sky Blue: Symbolic links
-    Red: Hard links
-Example call to the API
+Call to the API

-listDir [-l] [-a] [-tree] [-color] <directory>
+listDir [-l] [-a] [-tree] [-color] \<directory\>

 # rmallexn